Jiang-JC/2D-KSE-RL/README.md

 ## Repository Sturcture

 ```
-Navigation_2DKSE                   // For code of
+Navigation_2DKSE                   // For task of navigating towards a fixed goal point
-Identification_2DKSE               // For case of
+Identification_2DKSE               // For task of dentifying fixed points
 FixedPoints
     - FixedPointsData              // Data of fixed points in two-dimensional Kuramoto-Sivashinsky
     - FixedPointsImage             // Images of fixed points in two-dimensional Kuramoto-Sivashinsky